guruyuga/gurunudi/README.rst

 Fix Case (True Case)
 --------------------

-Attempts to fix the case for case sensitive language scripts like English to generate true cased sentencete.
+Attempts to fix the case for case sensitive language scripts like English to generate true cased sentence.
+This is an alias to autocorrect, and hence will also correct incorrect spellings and also fix grammatical errors like punctuation.

 .. code:: python